 The Coral Gardens can be easily found on the map, just off Lower Bight Road on Penn’s Road.

-The real beauty of your own car of course is the independence it gives you, and you should visit the beautiful beach at Sapadillo Bay off Chalk Sound Road.
+You should visit the beautiful beach at Sapadillo Bay off Chalk Sound Road.
 It is worth driving right down the road just to see the huge houses, as well as the stunning views.

 Properties listed in Turks and Caicos Islands